 Can I afford to hire new people?

-As your CFO, we’re interested in working with you on these questions too but it’s both good and likely you’ll also be exploring these on your own so, Remember:
+As your CFO, we’re interested in working with you on these questions too but it’s good and likely you’ll also be exploring these on your own so, remember:

-Between us, though, we need to ensure we understand which model is actually the latest one when we need to update the model for any structural changes, and especially for the next EOM roll.
+Between us though, we need to ensure we understand which model is the latest one when we need to update the model for any structural changes, and especially for the next EOM roll.

-We’ll do our best to check in with you around any changes / EOM but here’s some guidelines so we (all) don’t get too confused:
+We’ll do our best to check in with you around any changes / EOM but here are some guidelines so we (all) don’t get too confused:

 - If you want to update forecasts, update the latest rolled model

-The latest model will always be name something like
+The latest model will always be named something like

 v2.11 represents the last structural model update version